BanjoCam/banjocam.github.io/_posts/2016-09-10-visualizing-bacterial-evolution.md

 title: "Visualizing Bacterial Evolution"
 ---

-I usually think of a "mega-plate" as what I end up with when I got to the buffet...
+I usually think of a "mega-plate" as what I end up with when I go to the buffet...

 [http://gizmodo.com/watch-as-bacteria-evolve-antibiotic-resistance-in-a-gig-1786389688](http://gizmodo.com/watch-as-bacteria-evolve-antibiotic-resistance-in-a-gig-1786389688)